 The endless stream of parties.
 Weekend after weekend, each one more extravagant than the last.

-The bittersweet emotions when we were offered the opportunity to relocate to the Land of Milk and Honey, the place we had always dreamed of raising our children, after only a year.
+The bittersweet emotions when we decided to relocate to the other side of the world, the place we had always dreamed of raising our children, after only a year.
 The upheaval he would go through.
 The fact that he would lose his friends.
 The unknown.
 The tears of sadness on his last day.
 How much we’d grown to love that school.
 You don’t know what you’ve got until it’s gone.

 The devastation when it all went so horribly wrong.
 When all the kids told him he was stupid and annoying over and over again in his first week.
 When I got that first awful report that he had lashed out in anger.
 Then the second.
 And the third.
 Nobody would play with him because he’s the kid who hits.
 And he hits because nobody will play with him and they all call him names.
 The turmoil.
 Is my child a bully?
 Is my child being bullied?
 How unhappy he became.
 How withdrawn.
 No more playdates.
 No more parties.
 Nobody wanted to know him.
 The reject.
 He was angry.
 Always so angry.
 Life was so difficult.
 He hated me for taking him away from his friends.
 I have ruined his life, he told me, time and time again.
 The guilt, the sickening guilt.
 Why didn’t we just stay where we were?
 How could we have done this to him?

-The gratitude we felt to have fallen into the hands of a second wonderful teacher.
+The gratitude we felt to have fallen into the hands of a second great teacher.
 A teacher who tried so hard to help him integrate.
-Another maternal role model he grew to love and trust.
+Another maternal role model he grew to trust.

-The unparalleled ecstasy when things slowly began to change.
+The relief we felt when things slowly began to change.
 Bit by bit, over the coming months, he settled in.
 The kids began to accept him.
 His horrible behaviour calmed down.
 He wasn’t angry all the time any more.
 He talked about his day.
-I got my boy back.
+I began to feel like I was getting my boy back.

 The crazes.
 Oh, the crazes.
 Dreamworks cards!
 I need more Dreamworks cards!
 I’m taking them in to swap.
 I need White Shadow.
 Mum, Mum, I swapped all my cards until they were all gone.
 The tears.
 The life lesson.
 RAINBOW LOOMS!
 Forget cards!
 I need RAINBOW LOOMS!
-Mum, we need to go to Africa to get some rainbow looms!
-Africa?!?!
-Oh no wait, I mean the $2 shop!
 How do I use my rainbow looms?
 Can I take them to school?
 Mum, all my rainbow looms got taken!
 More tears.
 The following day, Mum, I swapped a lollipop for an arm full of rainbow looms!
 I’ve learned how to make rainbow looms!
 All I can talk about is rainbow looms!
 SHOES WITH WHEELS IN THEM MUM I NEED SOME SHOES WITH WHEELS IN THEM THEY’RE SOOOOOO COOL!
-As it happens you have had some belated birthday money from your aunt and uncle so you can buy some if you really want… OH MY GOSH WOW MUM THESE ARE THE COOLEST THINGS EVER!
+WOW MUM THESE ARE THE COOLEST THINGS EVER!
 I am one of the COOL kids now!

 The hole that finds its way into your pockets.
 How much stuff costs, and how much gets lost.
 Lost pencil cases.
 Lost slippers.
 Lost water bottles.
 Lost swimming gear.
 Lost chapstick.
 Lost clothing.
 Lost books.
 Lost everything.

 The people you get to know and the friendships that begin to unfold.
-A new lease of life.
-I love making new friends.
+A new life.

 The speed at which the day flies by with a child in school.
 The eager anticipation with which you await your child’s arrival at the end of the school day.
 The uncertainty of not knowing what mood he will come out in.
 Whether he will have happy tales or sad tales to tell about the day.